rstoyanchev/s2gx2013-websocket-browser-apps-with-spring/user-information/slides.md

 # Authentication

 * STOMP `CONNECT` frame has authentication headers
-* However over WebSocket we can use HTTP
+* Over WebSocket we can use HTTP
 * Protect application as usual, e.g. Spring Security
-* Messages enriched with "user" header
+* Messages will have "user" header added

-!SLIDE small
+!SLIDE smaller
-# Access to Current User
+# Access to User Information

     @@@ java